Quantum advantage in zero-error function computation with side information: Analyzing the behavior of quantum advantage in FLC

 \end{proposition} \begin{proof} We prove this by contradiction.
 Suppose $G_{13}$ has a 3-edge-coloring with colors in $\{1,2,3\}$.
-Let $S=\{A,B,C\}$ and consider the induced subgraph $G_{13}[S]$. $A$ has two incoming edges and two outgoing edges.
+Let $S=\{A,B,C\}$ and consider the induced subgraph $G_{13}[S]$ (we refer to Fig. \ref{fig:coloring_ABC}). $A$ has two incoming edges and two outgoing edges.
 Since there are three colors, there are two edges having the same color among these four edges.
-The two edges with same color cannot be exactly one incoming edge and one outgoing edge, because that forms a 2-walk of same color.
+The two edges with the same color cannot be exactly one incoming edge and one outgoing edge because that forms a 2-walk whose two edges have the same color.
 Therefore, these two edges must be either both incoming edges or both outgoing edges.
 Since reversing the direction of each edge of $G_{13}$ gives an isomorphism of $G_{13}$, we may assume w.l.o.g. that these two edges are both outgoing edges.

 By symmetry of $1,2,3$, we may assume $(A,B),(A,C)$ have color $1$ and $(B,A)$ has color $2$ and $(C,A)$ has color $3$.
 Since $(A,B)$ has color 1 and $(C,A)$ has color 3, $(B,C)$ must have color 2.
-By a similar reason, $(C,B)$ must have color 2.
+For a similar reason, $(C,B)$ must have color 2.
 Then, the induced subgraph $G_{13}[S]$ are colored as Fig. \ref{fig:coloring_ABC}. $B$ has incoming edges of colors $1$ and $3$.
 It implies that all outgoing edges of $B$ must have color $2$.
 Similarly, all outgoing edges of $A$ and $C$ must have color $1$ and $3$ respectively.

 Now consider the subgraph induced by vertices $A,B,C,M,N,L,P,Q,R$.
 Since all outgoing edges of $A,B,C$ must have color $1,2,3$ respectively.
 We must color these outgoing edges with the corresponding colors like Fig. \ref{fig:subgraph_phase2}.
 Consider Fig. \ref{fig:subgraph_phase2}.
 Denote the color of $(L,M)$ (the red "?") $a\in \{1,2,3\}$. $a\ne 1$ because otherwise $(A,L),(L,M)$ is a 2-walk of color $1$.